-The Infrastructure element establishes a vision for a series of infrastructure improvements needed to support the remaining elements of this Plan, including streetscapes, recreational trails, and open space.
+The Infrastructure element establishes a vision for a series of infrastructure improvements needed to support the remaining elements of this plan, including streetscapes, recreational trails, and open space.
 In addition, a more extensive broadband network is desired to provide better access to the community.

-Shared public power outlets are also in short supply in the Town Center.
+Shared public power outlets are also in short supply in Downtown.
 These outlets would allow pop-up businesses and food trucks to position themselves in public spaces without the use of diesel generators.